 Ch.
-1: Twilight Atheism
+1. Renewing Atheism

 Much contemporary atheism is stuck in Plato's cave.
 This is also Nietzsche's cave, which is filled with the shadows of God.
 And while twilight atheists don't believe in God, they still believe in his shadows.
 They are cultural theists who endorse theistic if-then chains which bind valuable things to God.
 Twilight atheists agree with theists that if there is no God, then: there is no objective meaning to life; there is no objective morality; there is no cosmic meaning or purpose; there is no modal or mathematical objectivity; there is no life after death; and there are no deities and no things with any divine attributes.
 Twilight atheism is nihilism.
 Atheistic Platonists seek to overcome both theism and twilight atheism.
-We aim to construct new cultures which do not depend on either theism or its negation.
+We aim to construct new cultures which depend neither on theism nor on its nihilistic negation.

 Ch.
-3 The Structure of Being
+6. The Emergence of Value

-The transition from the Zero to the One points in the direction of increasing value.
-Greater complexity is greater intrinsic value.
-Physical complexity is the amount of computational work needed to simulate an object.
-Value increases along rising lineages of universes in the Optimal Library.
-One of these lineages rises to include our universe.
-The first universe in this lineage contains only simple things.
-Thermodynamic laws drive the emergence of more complex wholes in later universes.
+Our sample lineage in the world tree rises from the empty universe to our universe.
+Along the way, universes emerge in which simpler parts self-organize into more complex wholes.
+Universes emerge in which self-organization is driven by thermodynamic principles.
 Self-regenerating systems emerge which contain parts with functional roles.
 Normativity emerges along with these roles: parts are obligated to perform their functions and prohibited from violating them.
-Later universes contain increasingly complex forms of life which follow increasingly sophisticated axiological laws.
+Self-regenerating systems evolve into living cells.
+Later universes contain increasingly complex forms of life which strive to obey increasingly sophisticated axiological laws.
 These laws are objective and necessary.
 Beyond our universe, this lineage rises infinitely towards the Good.

 Ch.
-5 Platonism as a Way of Life
+8. Platonism as a Way of Life

 The Platonic way of life aims at transforming you into a deity.
 And while ancient Platonists recommended many contemplative practices for self-deification, they also recommended ascetic ways of life.
 Ancient Platonists pursued the he telestike techne, the craft of self-surpassing.
-And they recommended theurgical procedures for raising your self to the rank of the deities.
+Further, they recommended theurgical procedures for raising your self to the heights of the deities.
 But the old Platonic dream of self-deification evolved into the dreams of the modern transhumanists, and the ancient craft of self-surpassing evolved into practical transhumanism.
 Practical transhumanists apply the experimental method to the self.
 They update the craft of self-surpassing into the hacker methodology.
 The Platonic way of life is the way of self-hacking.

 Ch.
-7 Multiverse Rebirth
+9. Multiverse Rebirth

 Ancient Platonists believed in reincarnation, along with karmic laws that transformed past lives into future lives.
 Since reincarnation involves natural laws rather than any deities, it can be further developed in an atheistic context.
 However, ancient reincarnation theories are both false and immoral.
 They need modification.
 Atheistic Platonists say our universe will be surpassed by many better universes.
 You will be reborn into your better counterparts in those better universes.
 While the ancient Platonists endorsed retributive karma, atheoplatonists embrace progressive karma.
 Your future bodies will rise through all the ranks of superhuman animals.

 Ch.
-8 To Call a World Tree
+10. To Call the World Tree

 Ch.
-9 Atheistic Mysticism
+11. Atheistic Mysticism